 A vast space complimented by large windows, the school is kitted out with a fully working kitchen suitable for running courses and hosting events.

-Both buildings are topped with plough-shaped living roofs edged with aluminium and topped with grass and foliage.
+Both buildings are topped with plough-shaped living roofs edged with aluminium and topped with grass.

-These living roofs will help improve biodiversity, reduce surface run-off when it rains, reduce the need for air conditioning in the summer, and also provide insulation in the winter.
+These living roofs will help improve biodiversity, reduce surface run-off when it rains, minimise the need for air conditioning in the summer, and also provide insulation in the winter.

 “Over the course of the ten months we were filming the Otter Farm episode for Grand Designs, the Irebuild team made our time on site a sheer delight.
 I couldn’t have met a nicer, happier and more skilled bunch of guys.”